LucasRFiori/FeedzBack/README.md

-# Projeto de Plataforma de Feedback utilizando NextJS e Firebase
+# Feedback Platform Project using React, Next, and Firebase.